blaenk/blaenk.github.io/provider/notes/clojure.markdown

 ### Vars {#reference-types-vars}

 Vars are generally used implicitly in Clojure.
 Top-level functions and values are stored in vars, which are defined in the current namespace using the special form `def` or its derivatives, which also copies the metadata provided.
-Evaluating a symbol in Clojure involves looking for a var with that name in the current namespace and dereferencing it to obtain its value.
 [Recall](#symbols) that vars can be created with reader syntax `#'`, but they can also be explicitly created using the `var` function.

+> Words are pale shadows of forgotten names.
+As names have power, words have power.
+Words can light fires in the minds of men.
+Words can wring tears from the hardest hearts.
+There are seven words that will break a strong man's will.
+But a word is nothing but a painting of a fire.
+A name is the fire itself.
+>
+> <cite>**The Name of the Wind** by Patrick Rothfuss</cite>

+Evaluating a symbol involves looking for a var with the name of the symbol in the current namespace and dereferencing it to obtain its value.
+The above passage reminds me of this relationship, where words are to names as symbols are to vars.

 ``` clojure
 map